wjorgensen/hestia-launchpage/README.md

 # hestia-launchpage
 The launchpage for Hestia.Market a new company that I am working on.
-This one might be a whiel beofre you hear about it ;)
+This one might be a while before you hear about it ;)